 - Promote a more enabling policy environment for volunteering.

-To this end, the Center has joined forces with the European Volunteer Centre (CEV) & Centro di Servizio per il Voluntario del Lazio (SPES) to carry out this campaign in Europe, and with the International Association for Volunteer Effort (IAVE) & International Volunteer Service Network (VOLiNTEER) to pursue these activities in Asia, Latin America, Africa, and the Middle East.
+To this end, the Center has joined forces with the European Volunteer Centre (CEV) & Centro di Servizio per il Voluntario del Lazio (SPES) to carry out this campaign in Europe, and with the International Association for Volunteer Effort (IAVE) & Global Service Leaders in association with the Meridian International Center to pursue these activities in Asia, Latin America, Africa, and the Middle East.

 More information.
 For more information about this project, or to inquire about getting involved in the promotion effort, please contact Project Manager Megan Haddock.